Q: I have a question regarding fire codes. Who should I contact?

 Q: How can I learn more about fire prevention?

-A: AFR hosts an annual Citizens Fire Academy, an eight-week training opportunity that gives you an up-close look at fire prevention and safety.
-For more information and to register for the next Citizens Fire Academy, contact Lieutenant Nicolette Williams at 404-546-7097.
+A: AFR hosts an annual Citizens Fire Academy, a six-week training opportunity that gives you an up-close look at fire prevention and safety.
+For more information and to register for the next Citizens Fire Academy, contact contact Captain Teresa Hicks at TSHicks@AtlantaGa.Gov

 Q: What is the best way for me to be prepared for a natural or man-made disaster?

-Q: How do I apply to join AFRD, and what is the starting salary?
+Q: How do I apply to join the Atlanta Fire Rescue Department?

 The minimum qualifications are:

-• Must have honorable discharge if prior military; Anything other than Dishonorable will be considered
+- Must have honorable discharge if prior military; Anything other than Dishonorable will be considered on case-by-case basis

-• Must not have tattoos on face or neck.
-Tattoos below the elbow will be considered on case-by-
+- Must not have tattoos on face or neck.
+Tattoos below the elbow will be considered on case-by case basis

 Must successfully complete: